Vascular and Vein Institute of the South

 Vascular Surgery located in Germantown, TN & Memphis, TN

 It is easy to take your body’s amazing healing abilities for granted.
 However, there are times, as with a venous ulcer, when this process becomes interrupted.
-The team at Vascular and Vein Institute of the South in Germantown and Memphis, Tennessee, Southhaven and Senatobia, Mississippi, and West Memphis, Arkansas, has extensive experience treating venous ulcers.
-Call the office to speak to a friendly team member or use the online booking tool to schedule your first appointment today.
+Call the office today to speak with a friendly team member or use the online booking tool to schedule your first appointment today.

 Ordinarily, your circulatory system plays an important role in healing an open sore or wound.
 Blood is rushed to the site of the wound, bringing nutrients and proteins to help repair the damage.
 This blood then moves away from the wound and back towards your heart through your veins.
 For most people, this system works flawlessly and automatically.
 However, for some, the process can become interrupted.

 A venous ulcer, also called a vascular ulcer, occurs when an open wound takes a long time to heal, usually due to poor blood flow.
 These ulcers usually occur on the leg near the ankle and can take months or years to heal if left untreated.

 Often, the veins that carry the blood back towards your heart malfunction, leading to a stagnation of blood in your limb.
 This stagnation puts extra pressure on the open sore, making healing difficult.

 What are the symptoms of a venous ulcer?

 Most people that experience a venous ulcer describe an itching or burning sensation, as well as swelling of the area around the ulcer.
 Other symptoms include:

 - Foul-smelling pus

 It is important to prevent infection and to recognize the symptoms of infection if it does occur.
 These symptoms include worsening pain, redness, fever, and pus.